SH 105 Bridge Replacement Project

-The proposed bridges are on a new roadway that requires approximately 89.4 acres of additional right of way.
-Federal bridge funds will pay for the expected $25 million cost, and construction is tentatively targeted to begin in 2014.
+The bridges are on a new roadway that requires approximately 89.4 acres of additional right of way.
+Federal bridge funds will pay for the expected $25 million cost, and construction began in October 2014.

 - Westward migration of the Brazos River has begun to undermine the foundation on the east approach to the Brazos River Bridge on SH 105.